Buttrey Food & Drug: Launch of Buttrey Big Fresh and sale to Albertsons

 In November 1990, the closures of its last two stores in Idaho, located in Idaho Falls and Twin Falls, were announced.
+In 1991, Buttrey replaced its Skaggs-Alpha Beta store brands with Shurfine brands.
 In 1992, Buttrey Food & Drug went public in an effort to reduce debt.
-In 1994, Buttrey closed its six remaining stores in Washington to focus on its core markets of Montana, Wyoming, and North Dakota.
+In 1994, Buttrey sold its six remaining stores in Washington to focus on its core markets of Montana, Wyoming, and North Dakota.

-In response to increasing competition from retailers such as Costco Wholesale and Walmart entering into Buttrey's core markets, in November 1995, the chain launched the Buttrey Big Fresh concept to increase traffic in Buttrey stores.
+In response to increasing competition from big-box retailers such as Costco Wholesale and Walmart entering Buttrey's core markets, in November 1995, the chain launched the Buttrey Big Fresh concept to increase traffic in Buttrey stores.
 The first Big Fresh, a remodeled Buttrey in Great Falls, featured several expanded food departments and a Buttrey Food Court, which featured a coffee and espresso bar, and a selection of small restaurants.
 In the years following, Buttrey converted several other stores to the Big Fresh format.

-In January 1998, Albertsons announced its intentions to acquire Buttrey Food & Drug for US$134 million.
-Albertsons' acquisition of Buttrey was completed in October 1998 and 29 former Buttrey stores were rebranded as Albertsons, ending the Buttrey moniker.
-15 Buttrey and Albertsons stores were sold to Fred Meyer and SuperValu to address anti-trust concerns.
+In January 1998, rival chain Albertsons announced its intentions to acquire Buttrey Food & Drug for $134 million.
+Albertsons' acquisition of Buttrey was completed in October 1998 and all 29 Buttrey stores were converted to Albertsons stores days after the acquisition was complete, ending the Buttrey moniker.
+15 Buttrey and Albertsons stores were sold to Smith's and SuperValu to address anti-trust concerns.
 At the time of the sale, Buttrey was operating 44 stores in Montana, North Dakota, and Wyoming under the Buttrey Food & Drug, Buttrey Big Fresh, and Buttrey Fresh Foods banners.
-Shortly after acquiring Buttrey, Albertsons purchased American Stores, Buttrey's owner from 1984 to 1990, for US$8 billion.
+Shortly after acquiring Buttrey, Albertsons purchased American Stores, Buttrey's owner from 1984 to 1990, for $8 billion.

 Incidents

-In July 1985, an Anaconda, Montana woman opened a frozen broccoli dinner and discovered a live bomb in the packaging.
+In July 1985, an Anaconda, Montana, woman opened a frozen broccoli dinner and discovered a live bomb in the packaging.
 Police were called and the woman claimed she purchased the frozen dinner at a Buttrey store four months prior.
-All of Anaconda's grocery retailers were ordered to check for similar packages, however, no other bombs were found.
+All of Anaconda's grocery retailers were ordered to check for similar packages; however, no other bombs were found.

-In July 1987, in an angered response to the sale of Buttrey's Boise, Idaho stores to major competitor Albertsons, an anonymous Boise woman placed a phone call to Norm Seymour, Buttrey's loss prevention officer, claiming her husband placed bombs in five Buttrey stores across Boise.
+In July 1987, in an angered response to the sale of Buttrey's Boise, Idaho, stores to major competitor Albertsons, an anonymous Boise woman placed a phone call to Norm Seymour, Buttrey's loss prevention officer, claiming her husband placed bombs in five Buttrey stores across Boise.
 Seymour contacted police and ordered store managers to evacuate all Buttrey stores in Boise.
 Police and sheriff deputies searched the stores, but nothing was found and the stores reopened shortly after.